 $136,771,683

-Directed by Boaz Yakin, this critically acclaimed biographical sports drama film is based on the true story of coach Herman Boone, who has been portrayed by the dynamic Denzel Washington.
+Directed by Boaz Yakin, this acclaimed biographical sports drama tells the inspiring true story of coach Herman Boone, brought to life by Denzel Washington's powerful performance.

 BiographyDramaSport